How Food Flavors Affect Mood: Science, Tips & Best Flavours

 Here are some specific examples of how food flavors can affect our mood and emotions:

 • Sweet: Sweet food flavours are often associated with happiness and pleasure.
 This is because our brains release dopamine, a neurotransmitter that is associated with reward and pleasure, when we eat sweet foods.
+Try Norex’s Mango Candy Flavour for a natural sweet treat.

 • Sour: Sour food flavours can be refreshing and invigorating.
 They can also help to boost our mood by stimulating our production of saliva.